-- (b) Monitoring requirements for systems that do not provide filtration.
-A public water system that uses a surface water source and does not provide filtration treatment must begin monitoring, as specified in this paragraph (b), beginning December 31, 1990, unless the State has determined that filtration is required in writing pursuant $\S1412(b)(7)(C)(iii)$, in which case the State may specify alternative monitoring requirements, as appropriate, until filtration is in place.
-A public water system that uses a ground water source under the direct influence of surface water and does not provide filtration treatment must begin monitoring as specified in this paragraph (b) beginning December 31, 1990, or 6 months after the State determines that the ground water source is under the direct influence of surface water, whichever is later, unless the State has determined that filtration is required in writing pursuant $\S1412(b)(7)(C)(iii)$, in which case the State may specify alternative monitoring requirements, as appropriate, until filtration is in place. - (1) Fecal coliform or total coliform density measurements as required by §141.71(a)(1) must be performed on representative source water samples immediately prior to the first or only point of disinfectant application.
+(b) Monitoring requirements for systems that do not provide filtration.
+A public water system that uses a surface water source and does not provide filtration treatment must begin monitoring, as specified in this paragraph (b), beginning December 31, 1990, unless the State has determined that filtration is required in writing pursuant to 1412(b)(7)(C)(iii), in which case the State may specify alternative monitoring requirements, as appropriate, until filtration is in place.
+A public water system that uses a ground water source under the direct influence of surface water and does not provide filtration treatment must begin monitoring as specified in this paragraph (b) beginning December 31, 1990, or 6 months after the State determines that the ground water source is under the direct influence of surface water, whichever is later, unless the State has determined that filtration is required in writing pursuant to 1412(b)(7)(C)(iii), in which case the State may specify alternative monitoring requirements, as appropriate, until filtration is in place.

+(1) Fecal coliform or total coliform density measurements as required by \$141.71(a)(1) must be performed on representative source water samples immediately prior to the first or only point of disinfectant application.
 The system must sample for fecal or total coliforms at the following minimum frequency each week the system serves water to the public:

-System size (persons served) Samples/ week 1
+System size (persons served) Samples/ week 1 1 2 3 4 5

-≤500 1

-501 to 3,300 2

-3,301 to 10,000 3

-10,001 to 25,000 4

->25,000 5